 The profession of painters was appreciated and followed in almost every civilization, such as Romans, Mayans, Chinese, and more.
 With time this profession evolved even more, and expert painters got fame and worldwide recognition.
 However, being a painter is not a much profitable business than it was in the past.

-Designing and planning buildings is another excellent career option that has lasted through much of the human history.
-This profession came into existence when the humans decided to create personal dwellings as their residents for a living.
+Designing and planning buildings is another excellent career option that has lasted through much of human history.
+This profession came into existence when humans decided to create personal dwellings as their residents for a living.

 The profession of architects came into existence and expanded to a great extent.
 These professionals were called in order to design homes and the professionals used to prepare plans in black and white print.

-This profession was related to the finance and was practiced mainly in the royal families or those who have a lot of funds.
+This profession was related to finance and was practiced mainly in royal families or those who have a lot of funds.
 The treasurers used to keep an account of the overall stock of money and keep track of incomes and earnings of the royal families.

 The treasurer used to manually count the money and maintain books of records for references.
 The treasurer used to keep a check on the person’s professions including animals and crops.

 Tailoring is one of the oldest professions in the world and used to rank well.
 The need for covering the bodies brought in need of experts who can design and create new dresses and clothes for men, women, children, and almost everyone.